-Twitch Plays Pokémon (TPP) is a series of social experiments that started in February 2014 in which commands representing buttons on an original Nintendo DS (up, down, left, right, A, B, X, Y, L, R, start,) and touchscreen coordinates are entered into a chat on Twitch, and then translated into a game of Pokémon via an IRC bot.
-In short, thousands of people are fighting over a controller.
+Twitch Plays Pokémon (TPP) a series of social experiments in which commands representing buttons on an original Game Boy (up, down, left, right, A, B, start, and select) are entered into a chat on Twitch, and then translated into a game of Pokémon via an IRC bot.
+In short, hundreds of people are fighting over a controller.
 Throughout its life, Twitch Plays Pokémon has spawned hilarious characters, memorable moments, and even a few religions.

 See also here for the archived progress of the game, here for the archived status of the run, or here for live updates, which have been archived here.
 The ROM has been released in IPS patch format, and can be downloaded here.

 Twitch Plays Pokémon Chatty Yellow contains examples of:

 - Artificial Stupidity: Magikarp managed to survive an absurdly long time against a Tangela that was well over twice its level, simply because said Tangela kept using Bide, a move that returns the damage received int the past few turns, and thus is completely useless against an opponent that only uses the non-damaging move Splash.